echoDaveD/EHS-Sentinel/README.md

 In addition, a few data points are generated from others, such as COP and Heat Output.

+# Prerequisites

+You need an MQTT Broker.
+For Homeassistant you need the MQTT Plugin there with enabled Auto Discovery with Discovery Topic Prefix and Birth-Messages on Discovery Topic Prefix with subtopic "status" with text "online".
+EHS-Sentinel subscribes <hass_discovery_prefix>/status Topic and if it receive an "online", then it cleans his intern known-devices topic and send the Auto Discovery Config again for any Measurment for Home Assistant.

 # Installation

 ## Simple